 - have outrageously adolescent daydreams about being a big famous something-or-other

 - have a somewhat questionable grip on reality, leading to personal guilt and self-hate.

 What do you think?
 Have you ever met a covert narcissist?
 How could you tell?
-What characteristics do you think most clearly identify the covert narc?
-Share your thoughts and experiences in the comments section, below.
+What characteristics do you think most clearly identify the covert narcissist?
+Share your thoughts and experiences in the comments section, below this video.

 - New Online Support Group for Narcissism Survivors

 - Narcissistic Rage and Narcissistic Injury: What You Need to Know

 - Toxic Narcissism in Relationships: Top 10 Warning Signs You’re Being Gaslighted